colorizenl/multimedialib/readme.md

 MultimediaLib
 =============

-Framework for building multimedia applications that support desktop, mobile, and web.
+MultimediaLib is a framework for creating multimedia applications in Java that run on multiple
-MultimediaLib is mainly targeted at 2D graphics and animation, though 3D graphics are also supported.
+platforms: desktop applications (Windows, Mac OS, Linux), mobile apps (iOS, Android), and web (browser, PWA).
+MultimediaLib mainly targets 2D graphics and animation, though support for basic 3D graphics is also provided.

 ![MultimediaLib example screenshot](_development/example.jpg)

-MultimediaLib supports several different platforms:

-- **Desktop:** Windows, Mac OS, Linux
-- **Mobile:** iOS, Android
-- **Web:** All modern browsers, PWA

-MultimediaLib acts as an abstraction layer between the application layer and the underlying platform.
-This is a similar approach to other frameworks, but MultimediaLib differs in that it targets not only different mobile platforms, but also allows the same application to be used on desktop platforms and from the browser.
+MultimediaLib acts as an abstraction layer between the application and the platform's underlying resources, such as graphics, audio, input, and network access.
+Other frameworks use a similar approach, but tend to target mobile platforms, native applications (on mobile/desktop/both), or web applications.
+MultimediaLib's main strength is that applications will run on *all* those different platforms.

 Usage
 -----